zfletch/cryptonotes-rails/README.md

 ## Description

-Create notes with (or without) a password.
+Create notes with a password.
 The notes are encrypted using the [Stanford Javascript Crypto Library](https://bitwiseshiftleft.github.io/sjcl/) before being sent to the server.

 Each note is associated with a `uuid` and you can access it by visiting the path `/notes/uuid`.
 The content of the note is not visible until you enter the password it was encrypted with.

+If the checkbox `Delete message when it is viewed.` is checked, then the note will be deleted the next time it's viewed.

 ## How to run